pretix/pretix/README.md

 Project status
 --------------
-The basic features are present and sufficiently stable. pretix has been in use for one event and sold a few hundred tickets so far.
-There is still a bunch of features to come and there is probably still a lot of bugs in there, but we consider it stable enough that we use it in production ourselves.
+Most features are present and sufficiently stable. pretix has been in use for multiple event and sold a few thousand tickets so far.
+There is still a bunch of features to come and there surely is still a bunch of bugs in there, but we consider it stable enough that we use it in production ourselves.

-Therefore, we will provide an upgrade path for future changes.
-If you want to use pretix in production, I invite you to send me an email so that I can notify you of changes and bugs that require your attention.
+If you deploy and use pretix, there will be a safe upgrade path for all changes to come.
+We're planning on an 1.0 release in late 2016 or early 2017.
+Until then, we take the liberty of changing the code as we like, but we try to keep the changes to documented APIs as small as possible.
+If you want to use pretix in production or develop a plugin now, I invite you to send me an email so that I can notify you of changes and bugs that require your attention.

 Since very recently we now have an [installation guide](https://docs.pretix.eu/en/latest/admin/installation/index.html) in our documentation.